PandoraSystem/DomoPi-CoreServer/README.md

 For exemple the lights, an coffè machine, telephone...

-Interface UI writen with node.js.
+Interface UI written with node.js.

-TcpServer writen with Java.
+TcpServer written with Java.

 Hardware comunication with Java (Pi4J library).